new host

 Accommodation

-We have dedicated volunteer accommodation which is work hard to maintain to a high standard.
+We have dedicated volunteer accommodation which we work hard to maintain to a high standard.
 This consists of a demountable with three shared bedrooms, kitchen and a toilet block.
 Depending on the number of volunteers, you might need to share a bedroom.

 • What else ...